Black & White single sided 25 cents per page, double sided 30 cents

 Scanning services are offered free of charge.

 Six public access computers with internet access are available for public use (available software includes Microsoft Office).
 Our computers have a one-hour time limit, but patrons may extend their time up to three hours providing that no one is waiting to use them.
-The computer located just outside the computer lab is for catalog (STARCat) use only.
+The computer located outside the computer lab near the teen area is for catalog (STARCat) use only.

 Please be aware that no email will be sent on the library’s account.
 You may use email only if you have your own mail account with yahoo, hotmail, gmail or a similar provider.

 Children under the age of seventeen (17) years must have parental permission to use the Internet at the Library.
 Children under the age of nine (9) must be accompanied by an adult to use the computers in the computer lab.

-24/7 Wireless internet is available for laptop and mobile device users, and two laptops are available for teen use within the library.
+24/7 Wireless internet is available for laptop and mobile device users, and two laptops are available for patron use within the library.
 Our WiFi password is posted on the front of the building under the library hours and at the circulation desk.